14 of the Most Popular Tallahassee Neighborhoods (According to their Residents)

-- Fletcher Oaks: If you’re looking for a brand new home in grade-A school zones, this is the Tallahassee neighborhood for you.
+Fletcher Oaks: If you’re looking for a brand new home in grade-A school zones, this is the Tallahassee neighborhood built by Premier Fine Homes is for you.
 Every house backs up to the woods or the pond, and 40% of the subdivision is dedicated to green space.
 There’s a wide sidewalk that connects the subdivision to a gorgeous lake just down the street, which is ideal for those with an active lifestyle.

-- Camellia Oaks: The wait is over!
-Camellia Oaks is Tallahassee’s first 55+ community.
+Camellia Oaks: The wait is over!
+Camellia Oaks is Tallahassee’s first 55+ community, and the brainchild of The Naumann Group.
 It’s nestled among the moss-draped oak trees and features plenty of resort-style amenities, which makes it hard to leave home.
 As a southern-style porch community, all of the homes in Camellia Oaks face central ‘pocket parks’ that offer residents room to stretch out.